nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Nevada Marriage Records

 Nevada marriage records contain official information about marriage unions established within the Silver State.
+Before civil records were standardized, churches and individuals often maintained personal records of marriages, which were typically written documents.
 Such records include data generated through the marriage process, from the license application to documents filed after the marriage.
-Some of the general information that's contained in a record includes the following:
+Some of the general information that is contained in a record includes the following:

-Nevada marriage records may also include additional information about the married parties, such as their occupation and age.
-State and local government agencies maintain records for various reasons.
+Nevada marriage records may include additional information about the parties, such as their occupation and age.
+Civil records and Nevada family court records, maintained by government authorities, are now the primary source for official marriage documentation.
+State and local government agencies keep records for various reasons.
 Records are often required during processes that call for proof of identity and marriage.
 Genealogy researchers also use marriage records when tracing family lines.

-Nevada maintains different types of marriage records, ranging from information created during the license application to certified records that affirm the existence of a wedding.
+Nevada maintains different types of marriage records, which may include the original record, a copy, or digital images of the documents.
+These records range from information created during the license application to certified records that affirm the existence of a wedding.

-Nevada marriage certificates are created after a wedding.
-They serve as prima facie evidence of the legal union of a couple.
+Nevada marriage certificates are created after a wedding and serve as prima facie evidence of a couple's legal union.
 After the legal marriage ceremony, the officiant signs and completes the marriage license, which the city or county clerk then files.
 Unlike licenses, Nevada marriage certificates have no expiration date.
-However, marriage certificates become invalidated if the couple annuls the marriage or gets a divorce.
+However, marriage certificates become invalid if the couple annuls the marriage or gets a divorce.

 Nevada Marriage License

-A Nevada marriage license is a county-issued document obtained by couples before a marriage.
+A Nevada marriage license is a county-issued document that couples obtain before marriage.
+The license serves as an official notice of the couple's intended marriage.
 It gives couples the right to marry anywhere within the state.
 Some of the requirements that applicants must meet to obtain a marriage license include the following:

-After a license is issued, couples must marry within a year, or the license expires.
-The marriage ceremony must also be done within any Nevada county.
+After a license is issued, couples must marry within a year, or the permit expires.
+The marriage ceremony must also be held in any county in Nevada.

 Are Nevada Marriage Records Public?

 Nevada marriage records are generally open to the public.
-Residents and non-residents can search for records by contacting the clerk's office in charge of such records.
-Some records may be available online, while others may only be accessible in person or via mail.
+Residents and non-residents can search for records by contacting the clerk’s office in charge of such records.
+Some records may be available online, while others may only be in person or via mail.
+Access to certain records may be limited to an in-person visit at specific county offices, especially for more recent records or those with restricted availability.

 How to Find Marriage Records in Nevada